-HILLTOP TACOMA LINK EXTENSION
+400008 HILLTOP TACOMA LINK EXTENSION Managed by: DECM

 Scope: Plan, design, and construct a 2.4 mile extension of light rail from the Theatre District in downtown Tacoma to the Hilltop neighborhood.
 This extension will add 6 new stations, 5 new vehicles and the expansion of the Tacoma Link Operations and Maintenance facility.
 The new stations will be located at Old City Hall, South 4th Street, Stadium District, Tacoma General Hospital, 6th Avenue Hilltop District, and St Joseph Medical Center.